s311354/Louis/_posts/2021-10-03-Introduction_of_Posix_Timers_and_Thread.md

  </tr>
 </table>

-However, these functions seem don't exist in macOS/iOS.
-We can take a look at the simple example of timer posted on in stackoverflow and further know how the timer works.
+Even if these functions seem not be implemented in Mac OS X, we can still take a look at the simple example of timer posted in [stackover flow][stackoverflow] and further compile it and understand how the timer works.
+The porpose of this program is to count down 10 seconds , and hopefully only print the "Hello, World!" with the new thread to console.

 ### Example of Simple Timer using pthreads ###
 <pre class="highlight">